geotools/geotools/docs/user/extension/wms/index.rst

 WMS
 ===

 The gt-wms extension offers a full featured web map server client.
-This allows your application to connect to a range of web map sevices, review the capabilities and issue requests such as "GetMap" and "GetInfo".
+This allows your application to connect to a range of web map services, review the capabilities and issue requests such as "GetMap" and "GetInfo".

 .. sidebar:: Details